vishvAsa/vedAH/meta/articles/keith/APPENDIX/G_THE_DRAVIDIAN_ELEMENT_IN_INDIAN_THOUGHT.md

 • Nirukta, ii.
 2. Cf. E. Kuhn, Avesta, Pahlavi, and Ancient Persian Studies (1904), pp. 218 ff.; Nariman, JRAS.
 1912, pp. 255 ff.; L. Sarup (trs., p.
 22, n.
 5) misunderstands Roth's view on this point; Yaska himself uses cu as go' (iii.
 18; iv.
 13), which contradicts

 his assertion that the Kambojas used Śavati, the Aryans Śavas only.
-Roth does not deny the Aryan use of Śavas, which Yäska doubtless connected (as bala) with gatikarman.
-Yäska is either inconsistent or there is an old inter- polation (known to Patanjali, Mahā- bhāṣya, i.
+Roth does not deny the Aryan use of Śavas, which Yāska doubtless connected (as bala) with gatikarman.
+Yāska is either inconsistent or there is an old inter- polation (known to Patanjali, Mahā- bhāṣya, i.
 1. 1).

 MSL. xxii.
 205 ff.; BSL. xxiv.
 118 ff.